amitportal/audiobook-creator/USAGE-GUIDE.md

 ### Advanced CLI Flags
 *   `--use-cache`: Skip generating chapters that haven't changed.
 *   `--no-dynamic-pauses`: If you prefer a constant speed without semantic pauses.
-*   `--verbose`: See exactly what the AI is "thinking" during generation.
+*   `--verbose`: See exactly what the models are "thinking" during generation.

 ---

 ## 🚀 4.
 Hardware Tuning

 ### NVIDIA Users (CUDA)
-*   **Performance**: MiraTTS and Soprano will be significantly faster.
+*   **Performance**: Supertonic and Soprano will be significantly faster.
 *   **Recommendation**: Always use `--device cuda` if you have 8GB+ VRAM.

 ### Intel Users (OpenVINO / NPU)